grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/implement-rbac-in-app-plugins.md

 		// Grafana is signing the JWTs on local setups
 		JWKsURL: strings.TrimRight(grafanaURL, "/") + "/api/signing-keys/keys",
 	},
-		// Fetch all the user permission prefixed with grafana-appwithrbac-app authz.WithSearchByPrefix("grafana-appwithrbac-app"),
+		// Fetch all user permissions prefixed with grafana-appwithrbac-app authz.WithSearchByPrefix("grafana-appwithrbac-app"),
 		// Use a cache with a lower expiry time authz.WithCache(cache.NewLocalCache(cache.Config{